error454/error454.github.com/_posts/2017-07-24-skookumscript-p4-workflow.md

 # C++ Workflow

 Once you've added new C++, you will need to keep the `Project-Generated-C++` folder in sync.
 By default these days, this folder is only a single file so it should be easy to keep this updated.
 Obviously, make sure you pull from P4 before you compile and check-in so that you don't wipe out other C++ changes that might have snuck in after your last pull.

+Changes made in C++ might also necessitate changes to various Blueprints.
+These blueprints will need to be opened and compiled in the editor to make sure that the auto-generated BP contents are updated.
+Often when working in C++ you will also need to follow the Blueprint workflow.

 Additionally, if your project is setup where you check in your editor binary to the repo e.g. `Binaries/Win64/UE4Editor-ProjectName.dll` then you will also need to check-in the following additional files with any C++ change: